-What Does It Really Mean to "Expose One's Genitals?"
+What Does It Mean to Expose Yourself?

 State Indecent Exposure Laws

 Penalties for Indecent Exposure